 The Principal requires that traffic is managed strictly in accordance with the submitted TMP and approved TGS.
-Costs for re-inspection will apply for non-conformances relating to inappropriate use of speed limits and other TGS non-conformances.
+Costs for reinspection will apply for non-conformances relating to inappropriate use of speed limits and other TGS non-conformances.
 Additional non-conformances may also be identified through audits against MRTS50 Specific Quality System Requirements.

-The reinspection costs that shall apply are outlined in Clause 7 of Annexure MRTS02.1.
+The applicable reinspection costs are outlined in Clause 7 of Annexure MRTS02.1.